10 minute read

 Finding SVM

-Our goal is to maximize the distance, equivalently to minimize the norm $||\mathbf{w}||$ from which we have the following constrained optimization problem:
+Our goal is to maximize the distance, equivalently to minimize the norm $\Vert\mathbf{w}\Vert$ from which we have the following constrained optimization problem:

 Next, for simplicity, convert into an unconstrained optimization problem by using a penalty term as follows:

-where the penalty term is given by
+where the penalty term $C$ is given by

-$\underset{\alpha_i \geq 0}{\text{max }} \alpha_i (1 - y_i (\mathbf{x}_{i}^T \mathbf{w} + b)) = 0$ if $y_i (\mathbf{x}_{i}^T \mathbf{w} + b) \geq 1$, otherwise $\infty$
+\[C = \underset{\alpha_i \geq 0}{\max} \alpha_i (1 - y_i (\mathbf{x}_{i}^\top \mathbf{w} + b)) = \begin{cases} 0 & \quad \text{ if } y_i (\mathbf{x}_{i}^\top \mathbf{w} + b) \geq 1 \\ \infty & \quad \text{ otherwise } \end{cases}\]

 Now we have:

-$L_p (\mathbf{w}, b, \mathbf{\alpha}) = \frac{1}{2} \mathbf{w}^T \mathbf{w} + \sum_{i=1}^K \alpha_i ( 1 - y_i (\mathbf{x}_i^T \mathbf{w} + b)).$
+\[L_p (\mathbf{w}, b, \mathbf{\alpha}) = \frac{1}{2} \mathbf{w}^\top \mathbf{w} + \sum_{i=1}^K \alpha_i ( 1 - y_i (\mathbf{x}_i^\top \mathbf{w} + b))\]

 Solving the minimization problem first by using $\nabla_\mathbf{w} L_p (\mathbf{w}, b, \mathbf{\alpha}) = 0, \frac{\partial}{\partial b} L_p (\mathbf{w}, b, \mathbf{\alpha}) = 0$, we get

-$\mathbf{w} = \sum_{i=1}^K \alpha_i y_i \mathbf{x}_i$ and $\sum_{i=1}^K \alpha_i y_i = 0$.
+\[\mathbf{w} = \sum_{i=1}^K \alpha_i y_i \mathbf{x}_i \textrm{ and } \sum_{i=1}^K \alpha_i y_i = 0.\]

-Substituting these two equations back into the expression of $L_p (\mathbf{w}, b, \mathbf{\alpha}) $, we get the following maximation problem with respect to $\alpha_i$:
+Substituting these two equations back into the expression of $L_p (\mathbf{w}, b, \mathbf{\alpha})$, we get the following maximation problem with respect to $\alpha_i$:

-$\underset{\alpha_i \geq 0}{\text{max }} (\sum_{i=1}^K \alpha_i - \frac{1}{2} \sum_{i=1}^K \sum_{j=1}^K \alpha_i \alpha_j \mathbf{x}_{i}^T \mathbf{x}_{j}^T)$
+\[\underset{\alpha_i \geq 0}{\max} \left\{\sum_{i=1}^K \alpha_i - \frac{1}{2} \sum_{i=1}^K \sum_{j=1}^K \alpha_i \alpha_j \mathbf{x}_{i}^\top \mathbf{x}_{j}^\top \right\}\]

 where $\sum_{i=1}^K \alpha_i y_i = 0$.

 For the solution $\alpha_i \ (i = 1, 2, \cdots, K)$ of the above problem, we may get the optimal $\mathbf{w}^* = \sum_{i=1}^K \alpha_i y_i \mathbf{x}_i$.
-To get the constant $b$, observe that for a support vector $\mathbf{x}_i$, it satisfies $y_i (\mathbf{x}_i^T \mathbf{w} + b) = 1$, which is equivalent to $\mathbf{x}_i^T \mathbf{w} + b = y_i$.
-Thus, the optimal $b^* = y_i - \mathbf{x}_i^T \mathbf{w}$.
+To get the constant $b$, observe that for a support vector $\mathbf{x}_i$, it satisfies $y_i (\mathbf{x}_i^\top \mathbf{w} + b) = 1$, which is equivalent to $\mathbf{x}_i^\top \mathbf{w} + b = y_i$.
+Thus, the optimal $b^* = y_i - \mathbf{x}_i^\top \mathbf{w}$.

-$\mathbf{Remark.}$ Recall that support vectors are those points $\mathbf{x_i}$ on either of the two hyperplanes $H_+$ and $H_-$ (for which the equality $y_i (\mathbf{x_i}^T + b) = 1$ holds.)
-Then, we see that $\alpha_i = 0$ for non-support vectors $\mathbf{x_i}$ where $y_i ( \mathbf{x_i}^T + b) > 1$. (the penalty term must be $0$ or $\infty$ but $\alpha_i \geq 0$. ) So, the training depends only on the support vectors, while all other samples away from the planes $H_+$ and $H_−$ are not important.
+$\color{#bf1100}{\mathbf{Remark.}}$ Recall that support vectors are those points $\mathbf{x}_i$ on either of the two hyperplanes $H_+$ and $H_-$ (for which the equality $y_i (\mathbf{x}_i^\top + b) = 1$ holds.)
+Then, we see that $\alpha_i = 0$ for non-support vectors $\mathbf{x}_i$ where $y_i ( \mathbf{x}_i^\top + b) > 1$. (the penalty term must be $0$ or $\infty$ but $\alpha_i \geq 0$.)
+Therefore, the training depends only on the support vectors, while all other samples away from the planes $H_+$ and $H_−$ are not important.

-First note that, $\mathbf{w} = \sum_{i=1}^K \alpha_j y_j \mathbf{x_j} = \sum_{j \in I} \alpha_j y_j \mathbf{x_j} \to y_i (\sum_{j \in I} \alpha_j y_j \mathbf{x_j} + b) = 1$.
-Then,
+\[\mathbf{w} = \sum_{i=1}^K \alpha_j y_j \mathbf{x}_{j} = \sum_{j \in I} \alpha_j y_j \mathbf{x}_{j} \to y_i (\sum_{j \in I} \alpha_j y_j \mathbf{x}_{j} + b) = 1\]

-$|| \mathbf{w} ||^2 = \mathbf{w}^T \mathbf{w} = \sum_{j \in I} \alpha_j y_j \mathbf{x_j}^T \sum_{j \in I} \alpha_j y_j \mathbf{x_j} = \sum_{i \in I} \alpha_i y_i \sum_{j \in I} \alpha_j y_j \mathbf{x_i}^T\mathbf{x_j}$
+\[\begin{aligned} \Vert \mathbf{w} \Vert^2 = \mathbf{w}^\top \mathbf{w} & = \sum_{j \in I} \alpha_j y_j \mathbf{x}_j^\top \sum_{j \in I} \alpha_j y_j \mathbf{x}_j \\ & = \sum_{i \in I} \alpha_i y_i \sum_{j \in I} \alpha_j y_j \mathbf{x}_i^\top\mathbf{x}_j \\ & = \sum_{i \in I} \alpha_i (1 - y_i b) = \sum_{i \in I} \alpha_i - b \sum_{i \in I} \alpha_i y_i \\ & = \sum_{i \in I} \alpha_i \end{aligned}\]

 where we use the constraint that $\sum_{i \in I} \alpha_i y_i = \sum_{i=1}^K \alpha_i y_i = 0$.